saoc90/dev-challenge-01/README.md

 ### Description:

 Develop a solution using ASP.NET Core to help the San Francisco team find food trucks near their location and based on their preferred food.
-The solution should be a Web AP that returns at least 5 food truck options based on latitude, longitude, and preferred food.
+The solution should be a Web API that returns at least 5 food truck options based on latitude, longitude, and preferred food.

 ### Acceptance Criteria:
 * The solution should accept input for latitude, longitude, and preferred food.